SamRClark109/Public_Vault/pages/🌳 My Mind Garden.md

 - Welcome to my Mind Garden 🌳!
 	- Here you can find all of my [[evergreen notes]] and notes that are destined to be evergreen!
 	- The below collections follow the [[Mind garden note hierarchy]] and represent notes that are in different stages of development.
 	- This is simply a collection of notes.
-If you have more specific requirements please visit [[🌎My Areas]] where you will be able to start at a more specific point.
+If you have more specific requirements please visit [[🌎 My Areas]] where you will be able to start at a more specific point.
 - # 🌰 Seeds
   collapsed:: true
 	- {{query [[seed🌰]] }}